 That’s it for now.
 I hope you find this helpful.

-For more info on how to teach black history and other socially conscious topics, click here to check out the Teach Hungry Movement.
+For more info on how to teach Black history and other social justice education issues, click here to check out the Teach Hungry Movement.

 Have questions, comments, or suggestions?
 Want clarification?